sdiehl/write-you-a-haskell/hindley_milner.md

 Hindley-Milner Inference
 ========================

-The Hindley-Milner system ( sometimes also referred to as the Damas-Hindley-Milner or HM) is a family of type systems admit the serendipitous property of having a tractable algorithm for determining types from untyped syntax.
-This is achieved by a process known as *unification*, whereby the types for a well-typed program give rise to a set of constraints that when solved always have a unique *principal type*.
+The Hindley-Milner type system ( also referred to as Damas-Hindley-Milner or HM ) is a family of type systems that admit the serendipitous property of having a tractable algorithm for determining types from untyped syntax.
+This is achieved by a process known as *unification*, whereby the types for a well-structured program give rise to a set of constraints that when solved always have a unique *principal type*.

 The simplest Hindley Milner type system is defined by a very short set of rules.
 The first four rules describe the judgements by which we can each syntactic